 If you can physically handle the size (the tube is about four feet long and weighs around 20 pounds), this is the telescope I recommend to almost everyone.

-If you want computerized GoTo tracking -- where the telescope automatically finds and follows objects -- the NexStar 6SE is hard to beat.
+If you want computerized GoTo tracking -- where the telescope automatically finds and follows objects -- the NexStar 6SE remains a long-running favourite.
 Its 6-inch Schmidt-Cassegrain optical tube is compact enough to carry with one hand, and the single-arm alt-az mount slews to any of 40,000 objects in its database after a simple alignment procedure.
+The pricier NexStar Evolution 6 adds an internal lithium-ion battery and built-in WiFi for app control via SkyPortal.

 A motorized 6-inch tabletop Dobsonian that connects to your phone via Wi-Fi.
 The SynScan app drives the motors to find and track objects.
 It sits in a beautiful middle ground between the pure simplicity of a manual Dob and the full GoTo experience of the NexStar.
 Excellent value.